Economy of Australia: 2020s recovery

-Housing affordability declined, with approvals at 89,734 in 2024, below the 21,000 monthly needed for Labor's 1.2 million homes target by 2029, causing a 12,000-dwelling shortfall in January 2025.
-According to the Housing Industry Association (HIA), Australia constructed approximately 180,000 homes in the previous year, falling well short of the 240,000 needed annually to meet demand.
-This suggests a yearly shortfall of about 60,000 homes, highlighting the severity of the housing crisis.
-Alan Kohler attributed a 30–40% cost rise to taxes like GST and stamp duty, pricing a two-bedroom apartment at $1 million, unaffordable for median earners at $65,000.
-He noted barriers like unionisation costs (up 40% since 2020) and NIMBYism, despite 59% of Sydney and 52% of Melbourne residents favouring denser housing.
-Rents rose 16.4% and housing costs 12.9% since 2022, driven by migration.
+The rising cost of living and inflationary pressure has, in large part, been driven by worsening housing affordability in Australia, with housing costs the largest contributor to CPI inflation.
+Housing affordability has experienced a rapid decline since the start of the decade, driven by increasing demand and insufficient supply.
+The shortfall in housing has been driven by several factors, including a significant increase in land prices of more than 500% increase since 2000.

 Since 2019, Australian households experienced the sharpest decline in real disposable income of any country in the OECD.
 According to a comparative analysis of OECD data, real per capita household disposable income in Australia fell by 8.0% over the two years leading up to March 2024.
 This stands in marked contrast to the OECD average, which recorded a 2.6% increase over the same period.
 Real GDP per capita fell for 7 consecutive quarters during 2023 and 2024, before a 0.1% increase in the December 2024 quarter.
 This was however followed by another decline in the March 2025 quarter.

 This performance positions Australia as an outlier among developed economies and has prompted growing concern over the government's management of the cost-of-living crisis.
 While most OECD nations saw household incomes either stabilise or rise, supported by targeted fiscal interventions and effective inflation control, Australian households endured a sustained erosion of purchasing power.